openebs/website/website/src/blogs/2018-05-01-announcing-mayaonline-a-saas-platform-for-freeing-data-management-from-its-traditional.md

 MayaOnline provides application developers, Kubernetes administrators and CIOs different variants of visibility into stateful applications data and helps these users to better manage data operations.

 It has become an almost untold expectation that the modern era tools being built for easing / helping DevOps are built with easy integration into GitOps; change controlling configurations much in the way that code is managed has been identified as a key determinant of success.
-MayaOnline takes the GitOps philosophy into its design;configurations come from single source of truth — Git repositories.
+MayaOnline takes the GitOps philosophy into its design; configurations come from single source of truth — Git repositories.

 Talking about simple integrations — we also have made APIs first class citizens in the design of MayaOnline.
 Almost anything you can do via the GUI you can do via APIs.